wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- Ubuntu is based on Debian
 	- ### Lesson 2: [[Using Essential Tools]]
 		- Use root is an alternative to sudo.
 			- Root is dangerous.
-You shouldn't use t
+You shouldn't use that directly -
 		-